 Running the above command will sync your Post model to Alogolia for indexing, you can then run searches like…

 Laravel notifications enable you to notify you or a customer if something happens using Slack, SMS or email.

 $this->line('Thank you for joining') ->action('Button Text', 'https://url.com') ->line('If you have any question, please reply to this email.') ->success();

 $this->line('We are sorry, but something went wrong...') ->action('Button Text', 'https://url.com') ->error();

 VueJS has been added as the default JS framework into the boilerplate of Laravel 5.3.
-This is easy enough to take out, but is very helpful if you want to use VueJS and even helps if you couldn't decide between VueJS, Angular or ReactJS.
+This is easy enough to take out.
+Although it is very helpful if you want to use VueJS and even helps if you couldn’t decide between VueJS, Angular or ReactJS.

 As you can see, Taylor had a lot to talk about and there’s bound to be something which has been missed.
 Taylor tried to squeeze as much in as possible, but I don’t think he had enough time to discuss everything in detail.
 We will have to wait a couple of weeks to see what the official release brings.